Novel scaling limits for critical inhomogeneous random graphs: Introduction

-\begin{Lemma}[Discrete multiplicative coalescent] We can construct the process ${\boldsymbol X}^{\sss(n)}=({\boldsymbol X}^{\sss(n)}(t))_{t\geq 0}$ such that, for each fixed $t$, ${\boldsymbol X}^{\sss(n)}(t)$ has the distribution of the ordered rescaled weighted component sizes of the random graph with weight sequence given by \eqref{eqn:weight-wt} and such that, for each fixed $n$, the process viewed as a process in $t$ is a multiplicative coalescent.
-The initial state denoted by $\bfitx^{\sss(n)}(0)$ has the same distribution as the ordered weighted component sizes of a random graph with edge probabilities as in \eqref{pij-NR} and weight sequence \eqn{ \bar w_j(0)=w_j(1+\lambda_n\ell_n n^{-2(\tau-2)/(\tau-1)}). } \end{Lemma}
+Note that the above process, when taking $t=-\lambda_n+\lambda/\expec [W]$, is closely related to the ordered cluster weights of our random graph with weights $w_j(\lambda)=w_j(1+\lambda n^{-(\tau-3)/(\tau-1)})$, since $\ell_n=\expec[W] n (1+o(1))$.
+We then note that ${\mathbf X}^{(n)}$ can be constructed so that, viewed as a function in $t$, it is a multiplicative coalescent. \begin{Lemma}[(Discrete multiplicative coalescent)] We can construct the process ${\mathbf X}^{(n)}=({\mathbf X}^{(n)}(t))_{t\geq0}$ such that, for each fixed $t$, ${\mathbf X}^{(n)}(t)$ has the distribution of the ordered rescaled weighted component sizes of the random graph with weight sequence given by~(\ref{eqnweight-wt}) and such that, for each fixed $n$, the process viewed as a process in $t$ is a multiplicative coalescent.
+The initial state denoted by $\bfitx^{ (n)}(0)$ has the same distribution as the ordered cluster weights of a random graph with edge probabilities as in~(\ref{pij-NR}) and weight sequence